Gracie Kramer

-Grace Catherine Kramer (born May 14, 1998), known as Gracie Kramer, is a former American artistic gymnast who was a member of the UCLA Bruins gymnastics team from 2016 to 2020.
-Following her retirement in 2020, she joined the Utah State Aggies gymnastics team as a volunteer assistant coach.
+Grace Catherine Kramer (born May 14, 1998), known as Gracie Kramer, is an American artistic gymnast who was a member of the UCLA Bruins gymnastics team from 2016 to 2020.
+Following her retirement from competition in 2020, she joined the Utah State Aggies gymnastics team as a volunteer assistant coach.

 Early and personal life

 Kramer was born in Newport Beach, California, to Lorraine and Warren Kramer.
 She grew up in San Clemente, attending JSerra Catholic High School, and has three siblings.
 She initially signed to be on the Arizona State Sun Devils gymnastics program, but later switched to be a walk-on for the UCLA Bruins after the head coach Rene Lyst was fired.

 Career

 In the fall of 2016 she began attending the University of California, Los Angeles, joining the UCLA Bruins gymnastics program for the 2016-2017 season.
 She was primarily recruited as a vault specialist, but became a key member of the floor squad during the 2018 season, after competing an exhibition routine during the 2017 season.